 Visiting Sulmona For Authentic Confetti

-On To Scanno In The Abruzzo Hillls
+On To Scanno In The Abruzzo Hills

 Hitting the first autoroute sign, we opted for the fast way home.
 It was time to head back to Pescara for the day.
 It was a great day visiting the hill towns of Abruzzo – Sulmona and Scanno.

 What was the first Abruzzo hill town you visited?
 Did you visit Sulmona and Scanno in Abruzzo?
 Watch our blog to see all the rest we visited!